 Life expectancy at birth

 Lao PDR is a landlinked country bordering Myanmar, Cambodia, China, Thailand, and Vietnam.
-About 6.8 million people live in its 18 provinces, with most people – 63 percent – still living in rural areas.
-However, urbanization is occurring at a rate of 4.9 percent each year.
+About 6.5 million people live in its 18 provinces, with most people – 68 percent – still living in rural areas.
+However, urbanisation is occurring at a rate of 4.9 percent each year.
 The country is largely mountainous, with the most fertile land found along the Mekong plains.
 The river flows from north to south, forming the border with Thailand for more than 60 percent of its length.

-Despite still being a least developed country (LDC), Lao PDR has made significant progress in poverty alleviation over the past 2 decades with poverty rates decling from 46% in 1992 to 27.6% in 2008.
-The country is on course to achieve the Millennium Development Goal target of halving povety by 2015, however the challenge now is to ensure that all Lao people benefit in the country's development.
+Despite still being a least developed country (LDC), Lao PDR has made significant progress in poverty alleviation over the past 2 decades with poverty rates decling from 46% in 1992 to 23% in 2015.
+The country achieved the Millennium Development Goal target of halving povety, however the challenge now is to ensure that all Lao people benefit in the country's development.

 The Lao People’s Democratic Republic was established in December 1975, succeeding the Kingdom of Laos.
 This followed decades of civil war between the Royal Lao Government and the communist Pathet Lao, as well as involvement in the 2nd Indochina conflict.
 With the defeat of the royalists, the monarchy was abolished and the communist Lao People’s Revolutionary Party (LPRP) instituted a one-party State.
 The Constitution of Lao PDR was adopted in 1991.

 Politically the country has considerably opened up in recent years, ratifying six out of the nine core human rights treaties, creating a more conducive legal environment for civil society, and actively pursuing regional and global integration.
-Lao PDR joined the Association of South East Asian Nations (ASEAN) in 1997, the World Trade Organization (WTO) in 2013 and is undertaking taking steps to join the ASEAN Economic Community (AEC) in 2015.
+Lao PDR joined the Association of South East Asian Nations (ASEAN) in 1997, the World Trade Organization (WTO) in 2013 and the ASEAN Economic Community (AEC) in 2015.

-The main development challenge is ensuring that the benefits from high economic growth, averaging more than 7 percent for the past five years, are evenly distributed and translated into inclusive and sustainable human development.
-Widening gaps between rich and poor, women and men, ethnic groups, and residents of different regions of the country need to be addressed if Lao PDR is to achieve all the MDGs by 2015.
+The main development challenge is ensuring that the benefits from high economic growth, averaging more than 7 percent for the past years, are evenly distributed and translated into inclusive and sustainable human development.
+Widening gaps between rich and poor, women and men, ethnic groups, and residents of different regions of the country need to be addressed if Lao PDR is to work towards achievement of all the SDGs.

 Lao PDR’s economic boom is driven primarily by foreign direct investment in natural resource extraction and hydropower.
 Ensuring that this is conducted in an environmentally sustainable way and that the revenues generated benefit everyone is critical for the development of the country.